 The total duration of the TE will be approximately over a time period of 8 weeks between October 19, 2020 and December 11, 2020.
-The expected timeframe for the International Consultant is expected not to exceed a total of 25 working days (including 7 working days in the field and meeting stakeholders in duty station).
+The expected timeframe for the International Consultant is expected not to exceed a total of 20 working days (including up to 10 working days in the field and meeting stakeholders in duty station).
 The tentative TE timeframe is as follows: